Mu0n/PCGameportParty/README.md

 You can donate via ko-fi: https://ko-fi.com/1bitfeverdreams

+## Items you must secure yourself

+* PC joysticks and/or PC gamepads
+* DB15 cable M (goes into PC) to F (goes into the PC gameport party, this product here)
+* MIDI cables, DIN5 variety

 ## Possible use cases for this project:

 * Use a normal joystick on the player 1 socket